 This type of protein powder comes from, yep you guessed it, plant sources.
 This generally means it’s free from lactose or any dairy ingredients.

 The most common sources of plant protein include hemp, chia, sunflower, pea, rice, flax, or soy.
 Often powders will be a blend or mixture of these varieties.
 Soy protein and rice protein are often low quality sources or GMO, so I don’t love it in my protein powder.
+I also prefer my plant protein to be organic when possible as non-organic may test higher for unwanted pesticides.

 Plant based proteins may include other superfood blends like fruit and veggie extracts or powders, or adaptogens.
 In my eyes this is a plus!
 I also like that generally speaking, many plant based protein powders are naturally sweetened and have clean ingredients.